Pylons/pyramid/docs/narr/views.rst

 There are essentially two different kinds of renderer factories:

-- A renderer factory which expects to accept a :term:`resource specification`, or an absolute path, as the ``name`` attribute of the ``info`` object fed to its constructor.
+- A renderer factory which expects to accept a :term:`asset specification`, or an absolute path, as the ``name`` attribute of the ``info`` object fed to its constructor.
 These renderer factories are registered with a ``name`` value that begins with a dot (``.``).
 These types of renderer factories usually relate to a file on the filesystem, such as a template.

-- A renderer factory which expects to accept a token that does not represent a filesystem path or a resource specification in the ``name`` attribute of the ``info`` object fed to its constructor.
+- A renderer factory which expects to accept a token that does not represent a filesystem path or a asset specification in the ``name`` attribute of the ``info`` object fed to its constructor.
 These renderer factories are registered with a ``name`` value that does not begin with a dot.
 These renderer factories are typically object serializers.

-.. sidebar:: Resource Specifications
+.. sidebar:: Asset Specifications

-   A resource specification is a colon-delimited identifier for a :term:`resource`.
+   A asset specification is a colon-delimited identifier for a :term:`asset`.
 The colon separates a Python :term:`package` name from a package subpath.
-For example, the resource specification ``my.package:static/baz.css`` identifies the file named ``baz.css`` in the ``static`` subdirectory of the ``my.package`` Python :term:`package`.
+For example, the asset specification ``my.package:static/baz.css`` identifies the file named ``baz.css`` in the ``static`` subdirectory of the ``my.package`` Python :term:`package`.

 Here's an example of the registration of a simple renderer factory via :meth:`pyramid.config.Configurator.add_renderer`: